-So what should you do for enhancing the security architecture of your cloud storage and operations?
+Why is cloud security important and what should you do for enhancing the security architecture of your cloud storage and operations?

 1. Choose the right cloud

 Security threats around the world are evolving constantly and getting more harder to prevent each day becoming only extra sophisticated with time.
-By selecting the right cloud service services provider, you can be relieved of most of your primary security concerns including data losses, identity thefts, breaches, unauthorized access, and downtimes among many others.
+By selecting the right cloud service provider, you can be relieved of most of your primary security concerns including data losses, identity thefts, breaches, unauthorized access, and downtimes among many others.

 Another crucial aspect would be to know the cloud you’re going to opt for and the pros & cons they come with.
-You might either go for public, private, or a hybrid cloud with each having its own limitations and security boundaries.
+You might either go for public, private or a hybrid cloud with each having its own limitations and security boundaries.

 A private is what you have all to yourself where you don’t share the resources with anyone else other than the ones in your organization.
 A public cloud is where you rent out an infrastructure space with a storage bandwidth that’s ideal for you and here the third-party provider is held accountable for taking care of your data security.
-Hybrid cloud is used by organizations that are scaling up and encompasses the features of both the public and private ones.
+Finance cloud is used by organizations that are scaling up and encompasses the features of both the public and private ones.

 2. Correct configurations